Avi0n/MeshCoreOne/docs/User_Guide.md

 Mute notifications for individual conversations to reduce distractions:

-1. In the **Chats** list, swipe left on the conversation you want to mute.
+1. In the **Chats** list, long-press the conversation you want to mute to open its context menu.
 2. Tap **Mute**.
 3. The conversation will show a **muted bell icon** to indicate it's muted.
 4. You'll still receive messages, but no notifications will appear.
-5. Swipe left again and tap **Unmute** to re-enable notifications.
+5. Long-press the conversation again and tap **Unmute** to re-enable notifications.

 **Note**: Muted conversations still display unread message badges in the app, just not push notifications.